devopsjourney1/jenkins-101/readme.md

 ## YouTube Link
-For the full 1 hour course watch out youtube: https://www.youtube.com/watch?v=6YZvp2GwT0A
+For the full 1 hour course watch on youtube: https://www.youtube.com/watch?v=6YZvp2GwT0A

 # Installation